EqualifyEverything/equalify-legal/templates/PURCHASE-TEMPLATE.md

 - **Multi-Domain Scan**: Add many domains to Equalify’s dashboard.
 - **Sitemap Crawling**: Equalify automatically crawls pages of XML sitemaps.
 - **Issue Tagging**:  Equalify tags issues related to WCAG standards.
+- **Monitor Updates**: An opt-in feature that automatically triggers scans when pages are updated.
 - **Educational Material**: Inclusion of links to material informing non-accessibility professionals about best practices related to a reported issue.
 - **Advanced Filtering**: Filter reports to issues that are tagged with specific WCAG rules, best practices, and custom tags.